nselby/nselby.github.io/_posts/2016-09-08-100-Tricks-To-Look-Smart-In-Meetings.md

 <p>"This," Cooper says, "will make your co-worker think that every minute of your day is smartly accounted for."</p>

 <p>I once knew an IT professional whose job was user technical support at a very large firm.
 He hated people - truly.
 I think he may have been genuinely agoraphobic, because he did everything he could to avoid inter-personal contact.
 But his job depended on some level of it.
-I asked him how he did it, and he said, "Well, I've found that is I smoke a large amount of marijuana directly before any meeting, and then babble incomprehensible technical bullshit at anyone who tries to speak with me, they get tired and go away."</p>
+I asked him how he did it, and he said, "Well, I've found that if I smoke a large amount of marijuana directly before any meeting, and then babble incomprehensible technical bullshit at anyone who tries to speak with me, they get tired and go away."</p>

 <p>Cooper eschews this approach for one that is more subtle, and which she states has the benefit of making you look smarter: beginning a meeting with a shocking fact, such as, 'I never knew my father.'</p>